mldatascientist23/InnoQuest-Emerging-Tech-Bootcamp-Cohort-1/README.md

 - **Retrieval-Augmented Generation (RAG) Pipelines**

 ### 📌 Module 5 – MLOps (3 Weeks)
-In the final module, I’ll learn about **MLOps** and its importance in optimizing and deploying machine learning models in production.
+In the final module, I’ll learn about **MLOps** and its importance in optimizing and deploying machine learning models in production 🛠️.
 - **Optimizing Model Inference and Deployment**
 - **Generative AI for Creative Tasks**
 - **Engineering and Production**